If I Can Lock in Fixed Below My Floating Rate - Should I?

 - Or maybe it is just like 1994 and will result in a decision that yields a breakeven result

 - During the financial crisis, clients locked at 5.00% and missed out on 0%.
-Maybe missing out on lower LIBOR won’t feel quite as harsh when the fixed rate is 2.50% instead of 5.00%.
+Maybe missing out on lower LIBOR/SOFR won’t feel quite as harsh when the fixed rate is 2.50% instead of 5.00%

-- We used 3 month LIBOR and semi-bond swap rates because historical data is more readily available than for 1mL, but we would expect the results to be materially similar
+- We used 3 month LIBOR and semi-bond swap rates because historical data is more readily available than for 1mL or SOFR, but we would expect the results to be materially similar

 - This does not account for floors

 This is not a recommendation to avoid fixing a rate.
-Each borrower and every situation is unique.
-This is your risk, not ours.
+Each borrower and every situation is unique, and in some cases the certainty of a higher fixed rate may outweigh the potential savings from floating.

 Borrowers that plan on holding for 5-10 years and won’t be frustrated missing out on lower floating rates or a potential prepayment scenario won’t get an argument from us.